Gingivitis, early Signs And Prevention

 - Brush your teeth twice a day, preferably with electric toothbrush as it gets more plaque out then with manual brushing.

 - Use mouthwash to reduce bacteria build up

 - Visit your dentist regularly for scaling and regular check ups.

-Always remember, people with teeth live longer then people without teeth, so if you want to keep them - take care of them!
+Remember, people with teeth live longer then people without teeth, so if you want to keep them - take care of them!